maxijonson/gpt-turbo/packages/nest/README.md

 ```

 For streamed conversation prompts (`POST /conversations/{id}`), Swagger will only show the data stream after the stream has ended.
 It's recommended to use a tool like [Postman](https://www.postman.com/) to test this endpoint.

+## Postman Collection

+While Swagger is the most up-to-date way of testing the API, since it is generated at runtime, you can also use the Postman collection included this directory: `GPT Turbo - Nest.postman_collection.json`.
+Bear in mind that this collection is not automatically updated, so it may be out of date.
+To use it, simply import it into Postman.

+The Postman collection includes automated scripts to assign variables so testing is relatively easier than Swagger.
+For example, after creating a conversation in Postman, the `conversationId` variable will be automatically assigned to the ID of the conversation.
+This means that you can then use the `conversationId` variable in subsequent requests, such as sending a prompt to the conversation.

+Postman is also a great way to test streamed conversation prompts, since Swagger will only show the data stream after the stream has ended.